The Society shall be called the BRISTOL AND AVON ARCHAEOLOGICAL SOCIETY.

 14. ALTERATION OF THE RULES

 No alteration or addition to these Rules shall be made except at a General Meeting of the Society and a notice in writing of any such alteration or addition (with a copy thereof) shall be sent to the Hon.
-Secretary not less than fourteen days before the Meeting, and the Hon.
+Secretary not less than twenty-eight days before the Meeting, and the Hon.
 Secretary shall notify all members in writing (with a copy thereof) not less than eight days before the meeting.

 No alteration or addition shall be adopted unless at least two-thirds in number of the members present at the meeting and entitled to vote shall vote in favour of it.